isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-running-shoes-for-posterior-tibial-tendonitis.markdown

 - Pricey

 ### [4.
 HOKA ONE ONE Men's Clifton 6 Running Shoe](https://www.amazon.com/dp/B07T2NTM1N/?tag=p-policy-20)
-HOKA ONE ONE Men's Clifton 6 is a neutral running shoe thats highly supportive to the needs of Posterior Tibial Tendonitis sufferers.
-The shoe has a generous midsole that promotes comfort. its also well-cushioned, offers excellent arch support, and has a roomy forefoot to provide a comfortable ride.
+HOKA ONE ONE Men's Clifton 6 is a neutral running shoe thats highly supportive to the needs of Posterior Tibial Tendonitis sufferers.Â  The shoe has a generous midsole that promotes comfort. its also well-cushioned, offers excellent arch support, and has a roomy forefoot to provide a comfortable ride.

 The midsole of Clifton 6 features a thick EVA foam that provides a plush and responsive ride.
 The stack height shouldnt worry, as the shoe is light enough for long-distance running.
 The Meta-Rocker design encourages smoother transitions during running.